sfproductlabs/cstaraudittrigger/README.md

 ## Build & Deploy

-Build jar file from this project(cstar-audit-nats-trigger.jar) and copy it to $CASSANDRA_HOME/triggers on every cassandra server, for example:
+Build jar file from this project(cstar-audit-nats-trigger.jar) and copy it to $CASSANDRA_HOME/triggers on **every cassandra server**, for example:

 ```
 sbt assembly && \